isaaclyman/Edward-the-App/README.md

 - `SMTP_HOST={hostname}`: A host for sending emails via SMTP.
 For development, you might consider using `smtp.ethereal.email`.
 NOTE: you can leave the SMTP attributes blank if you're not developing email or signup functionality.
 - `SMTP_USER={username}`: Your username for accessing the SMTP server.
 - `SMTP_PASS={password}`: Your password for accessing the SMTP server.
+- `STRIPE_SECRET_KEY={key}`: A secret key for use with the Stripe API.
+If you're developing locally on /auth, you'll also need to set `window.stripePublicKey` to a valid publishable key after page load.
+By default, this is set in `auth.html`.

 ## Running the app locally